jonas089/L2-sequencer-utils/readme.md

 ## A.1.
 Complexity in setting up a POS network

 A POS network requires a complex crypto economic model and sensible token distribution.
-Many projects make mistakes when issuing coins initially or reach a point of contrapositive distribution soon after launch, due to operational failure, early day protocol errors and scams.
+Many projects make mistakes when issuing coins initially or reach a point of contraproductive/ centralized distribution soon after launch, due to operational failure, early day protocol errors and scams.

 ## A.2.
 Energy inefficiency in POW